 Via Istanbul (Turkey): Turkish Airlines' Istanbul hub remains operational and is currently one of the more reliable transit points between India and Europe.
 Expect congestion and some delays as demand is redirected here.

-Via Central Asia / Northern Corridor: Some carriers are rerouting westbound long-haul flights north of Iran — over Central Asia, the Caspian, and southern Russia — adding flight time but avoiding the conflict zone.
+Via Central Asia / Northern Corridor: Some carriers are rerouting westbound long-haul flights north of Iran, over Central Asia, the Caspian, and southern Russia, adding flight time but avoiding the conflict zone.
 This adds roughly two to four hours depending on origin and destination.

-Via South / Africa Corridor: Flights to certain destinations are being rerouted south, over the Arabian Sea and around the Horn of Africa.
+Via South / Africa Corridor: Flights to certain destinations are being rerouted south over the Arabian Sea and around the Horn of Africa.
 Again, significantly longer journey times apply.

 Directly within India: Internal Indian aviation is not directly impacted.
 If your need is to move within India, domestic flights, trains, and road travel remain unaffected.

-If You Have No Urgent Reason to Fly — Stay and Sip
+If You Have No Urgent Reason to Fly, Stay and Sip

 India is not going anywhere.
-The ghats of Varanasi, the tea gardens of Darjeeling, the backwaters of Kerala, the palaces of Rajasthan — all of it will be waiting for you when the skies are calmer.
+The ghats of Varanasi, the tea gardens of Darjeeling, the backwaters of Kerala, the palaces of Rajasthan.
+All of it will be waiting for you when the skies are calmer.

 If you are already in India and your return flight has been disrupted, treat it as an invitation rather than an inconvenience.
 Extend your stay.
 Find a chai wallah, sit by a river, let the rhythm of the country settle around you.